 Yakima Valley Community College, located in Yakima, Washington was founded in 1928 and is among the oldest colleges in the state.
 The school serves over four thousand students annually through two campuses, the second being located in Grandview.
 In addition, the school operates several learning centers in Ellensburg, Toppenish and Goldendale.
 The school also allows dual enrollment for high school students through the Running Start program.
-The school competes in intercollegiate athletics through a number of sports programs.
-The school mascot is the Yak.
+The school competes in intercollegiate athletics through a number of sports programs and the school mascot is the Yak.

 Yakima Valley Community College offers students a number of personal and professional options when considering enrollment.
 Academic transfer programs allow students to complete the first two years of a four year education, followed by applying for transfer to colleges and universities in order to continue that education and earn a bachelor's degree.
 Career and technical programs provide in depth training and education in a specific high demand field or industry in order to pursue long term employment in that field or industry upon completion.
 Such programs take between one and two years to complete and result in a degree or certificate.